igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 ~~~
 {% endraw %}

-The problem with map destruction is, it works from the right to the left which conflicts with the ordinary way of reading.
+The problem with map destructuring syntax is, it works from the right to the left which conflicts with the ordinary way of reading.
 Doing it by one level takes longer, but the code is more readable.

 Don't use keywords inside the `:keys` vector.
 Technically they're allowed, but look weird: